jimboreilly/intro-property-tests/README.md

 }
 ```

 While true that we gain additional confidence with this extra case, how much confidence did we _really_ gain?
-We don't know without inspecting the source if the actually implementation for `Add` surmised to something like:
+We don't know without inspecting the source if the actual implementation for `Add` surmised to something like:

 ```csharp
 public static int Add(this int x, int y) {